Flag Counter Ma-ma ê Ji̍t-Pún-ka-to 媽媽的日本剪刀

 When I was a kid, I always slept in the sound of cloth cutting.
 When I woke up at night, I usually saw my mother working hard with her scissors in her hand in a hazy light.
 I borrowed Japanese scissors to cut a pasteboard when my Taiwanese scissors was too blunt.
 However, touching my mother's scissors was prohibited in my family.
 Although no one told me the reason, I supposed it a matter of safety.
 Anyway, I never thought that there was a cherished memory and sad secret that have been hidden deeply in my mother's heart for more than sixty years.

 My mother was born in 1927.
 Her father passed away when she was three.
-My grandmother-in-law was a laundress.
+My grandmother on my mother's side was a laundress.
 At that time it was very hard for a married woman to earn her living and take care of six children and also a sick husband.
 In these tough circumstances, my mother was sent to her adopted family when she was a baby.
 Besides, the adopted family was poor, too.

 She was a child laborer when she was eight.
 In the beginning, she sold snacks in a theater and then she was hired as a maidservant and an assistant who sold a ticket on a bus etc. The young girl never went to school until she was ten.
 She received her primary school education at night school for only four years.
 However, she was smart enough to understand that she had to learn a useful skill that would lead her to a better life in the future.
 She watched a sewing machine very carefully and asked for taking a try when she occasionally visited her aunt.